alexandrov5433/MySchoolApp/README.md

 In the `subjects` folder are subject-related components, for example the subjects overview `all-subjects` component.
 All services are placed together in the `services` folder.
 The same goes for the TypeScript types - they are in the `types` folder.
 Utilities can be found in the `util` folder: authorization guards, input validator functions, Date time parsing functions, server message parser and a mimetype library for finding the appropriate file extention when the user is downloading a file.

+### Functionality
+There are 4 types of users for this application:
+- teachers
+- students
+- parents
+- guests (non-users)

+Based on their authorization they have access to different parts of the website and can execute different tasks.
+#### Access
+- Guests have access to the following pages: home, about, contact, faq, form & documents, all subjects (overview) and subject details (basic details with no functionality).
+- All users have a profile page with details and documents, where they can remove and add such.
+- Students can join subjects and thus view the whole content, download materials, publish solutions for assignments and more.
+- Teachers can create assignments in the subjects created by them, make publications, view submitions for the assignments, post materials and more.
+They can grade students (in their profiles).
+They have access to the pending applications (of applicants who could become students) and can accept or reject them.
+Teachers can also edit the FAQ page.
+- Parents can view the profiles of their children (students) and add other students as their children.
+#### Registration
+Parents and teachers create accounts through the `Register` page.
+Parents can register after their child has been acceped and is a student because they need the `Parental Authentication Code` found in the `Details` page of the studets profile.
+Teachers use as authorization code the same one defined on the MySchoolServer - the default is `123`.